 Digital Media Production

-Digital Media Production (DMP) majors gain first-hand experience in all aspects of single camera and live multi-camera production - including shooting, audio recording, editing, writing, directing and producing digital films and live television.
+Good storytelling can build businesses, advocate for causes, entertain and shape brands.
+The Digital Media Production major at Kent State University prepares students to create stories for these purposes and more, all while using the latest equipment and software.
+At Kent State, you'll gain firsthand experience in all aspects of single-camera and live multi-camera production - including shooting, audio recording, editing, writing, directing and producing digital films and live television.
 Film styles covered in the Digital Media Production degree program include narrative fiction, documentary, commercial and corporate productions.

 TeleProductions provides Kent State University and the surrounding community with a wide range of media services, technical and instructional support and award-winning video and audio productions.
 Students can be paid for working on live production of university events, marketing and promotional videos, Mid-American Conference (MAC) basketball and football games, custom graphics and animation and classroom video production.
 Students have the opportunity to work with the new high-definition satellite production truck.